Lego Modular Buildings: Corner Garage (2019)

-Bookshop
+Bookshop (2020)

 Bookshop (set number: 10270) is the fifteenth set in the Modular Building line, released in January 2020.
 The set comes with 2,504 pieces.
-The set consist of two separate buildings akin to the Pet Shop, making it the second set in the series that is actually two buildings that separate.
+The set consists of two separate buildings akin to the Pet Shop, making it the second set in the series that is actually two buildings that separate.
 The model features the "Birch Books" bookstore and an accompanying townhouse.
-The set is a return to more classical and European architecture from the last two more modern-American modular designs, Downtown Diner and Corner Garage.
+The set is a return to more classical and European architecture from the last two more modern American modular designs, Downtown Diner and Corner Garage.
 An autumn setting is portrayed throughout the set through the use of warm-colored leaves and the attire of the minifigures.
 The Bookshop was created by Lego designer Wes Talbott, who said the model was inspired by the houses of Amsterdam and the dollhouses that were built by his mother.
 The set measures over 11 in high, 10 in wide, and 10 in deep.

 The Bookshop's ground floor features a birch tree with several new colors of foliage elements, as well as a display window and store in medium nougat and light grey colors.
-The first floor features decorative white windows, a reading room with a grandfather clock, lamp, and a sitting chair.
+The first floor features decorative white windows, a reading room with a grandfather clock, a lamp, and a sitting chair.
 The top floor of the bookshop has a dark red roof with light grey architectural details.
-The townhouse is built above a crawl-space basement with a staircase, garden, and lamp post.
-The first floor is teal with white accents and features a bay window, dining table, and living area, while the roof has a complex build involving a varied roof-line, dark blue tiling, and dark grey top.
+The townhouse is built above a crawl-space basement with a staircase, garden, and a lamp post.
+The first floor is teal with white accents and features a bay window, dining table, and living area, while the roof has a complex build involving a varied roof line, dark blue tiling, and dark grey top.
 The back part of the roof of each building breaks away to reveal two small bedrooms.
-The Bookshop comes with five minifigures and several mini-builds featuring a bookshelf with a printed "Moby Brick" book cover, four-poster bed, lamp, grandfather clock, and toy plane, as well as a bluebird and chameleon element in new colors.
+The Bookshop comes with five minifigures and several mini-builds featuring a bookshelf with a printed "Moby Brick" book cover, a four-poster bed, lamp, grandfather clock, and toy plane, as well as a bluebird and chameleon element in new colors.
 The five minifigures include a shopkeeper with glasses, an older man with grey hair, a young boy in a flannel jacket and lime green scarf, a woman with a purple top, and a man with suspenders and a tie.